 Resorts here are some of the smallest and most romantic in Fiji.
-Options are few, due to the location, but they really go “all out” to provide plenty of comfort and for honeymooners, lots of private time.
+Options are few, due to the location, but they really go “all-out” to provide plenty of comforts and for honeymooners, lots of private time.
 Resorts here are about 4 to 4.5 star, mostly adults-only, with rustic barefoot luxury.
-They do tend to cost a bit more, since it takes more time and effort for supplies for get there.
+They do tend to cost a bit more since it takes more time and effort for supplies to get there.
 However, visitors who make the trek are well rewarded with quiet relaxation and personalized service.
 If you enjoy staying at tiny independent resorts with friendly staff who are eager to make your stay unique, then the Yasawas are an excellent choice.

-The Northern Islands include Fiji’s second- and third-largest islands, Vanua Levu and Taveuni respectively.
-The northern group also includes a number of smaller private island resorts, like Matangi, Qamea, Laucala and Nukubati.
-Fiji’s northern islands have tropical rainforest, the best dive spots in the country, the most authentic local culture experiences in the country, and a stunning variety of other activities to boot.
+The Northern Islands include Fiji’s second-and third-largest islands, Vanua Levu and Taveuni respectively.
+The northern group also includes a number of smaller private island luxury resorts, like Matangi, Qamea, Laucala, and Nukubati.
+Fiji’s northern islands have tropical rainforests, the best dive spots in the country, the most authentic local culture experiences in the country, and a stunning variety of other activities to boot.

 The North is best for travelers who have five days or more in Fiji, though a week to ten days is ideal.
 You can reach Vanua Levu by domestic flight into Labasa or Savusavu airports, and reach Taveuni and points East by domestic flight into Taveuni airport.
 From the airport, you can take a private motorboat or overland vehicle to your resort, depending on whether it’s located on the same island as your airport or not.

-Accommodations range from 3 to 5 star and tend to be small and independently-owned.
+Accommodations range from 3 to 5 stars and tend to be small and independently-owned.
 In keeping with the remoteness of many Fijian resorts, rates are usually all-inclusive with meals and non-motorized watersports included.

 Since the Northern Islands are near to such great dive spots, they tend not to have the best beaches.
 Ensure that you know whether or not your resort even has a beach before you go.
 The ones that do have beaches really maximize their impact, with hammocks, privacy, and warm yellow sand.
 Just offshore though, you will find coral underfoot so reef-walking shoes are helpful.